-Starting this summer and fall, Bishop Leila Ortiz and Metro D.C.
+Starting in September, Bishop Leila Ortiz and Metro D.C.
 Synod Racial Equity Team invite all rostered leaders to participate in Sacred Ground a film-based dialog series on race and faith.

 Originally created by the Episcopal Church, the series is built around a powerful online curriculum of documentary films and readings that focus on Indigenous, Black, Latino, and Asian/Pacific American histories as they intersect with European American histories.